 Chapter 16: Schooling the Emotions

 In Chapter 15, “The Cost of Emotional Illiteracy,” Goleman writes that some people are unable to differentiate between being scared and angry.
-They feel more hunger in depressing situations and eat more to gain weight.
-The author also indicates that the people with few friends or with extreme tendencies for loneliness are at great risk of medical diseases and early death.
+They feel more hunger in sad situations and eat more to gain weight.
+The author also indicates that the people with few friends or with extreme tendencies for loneliness are at significant risk of medical diseases and early death.

 Click below to see contributions from other visitors to this page...